 A fundamental question in the theory of K\"ahler fibrations is whether there exists a K\"ahler metric $\omega_\XXX$ on $\XXX$ which restricts to $\widehat{\boldsymbol{\omega}}$ on the fibres.
 This is the case, for instance, if $\JJJ$ is K\"ahler, with K\"ahler form $\boldsymbol{\omega}_\JJJ$, and both $\XXX$ and $\JJJ$ are compact.
 In this situation, and under the hypothesis of Theorem \ref{th:Kfib}, a natural choice of K\"ahler form on $\XXX$ is the \emph{minimal coupling}

-for a small \emph{coupling constant} $0 < \alpha \ll 1$.
+for a small `coupling constant' $0<\alpha\ll 1$.

 In the present paper, we are interested in the study of K\"ahler fibrations satisfying the hypothesis of Theorem \ref{th:Kfib}.
-We will find situations in which the pre-symplectic manifold $(\XXX,\boldsymbol{\sigma})$ admits a Hamiltonian action of a real Lie group $\widetilde{\GGG}$, preserving the holomorphic fibration structure.
-This will have an impact in the structure of the group of symmetries, which will typically appear as a non-trivial extension
+We will find situations in which the presymplectic manifold $(\XXX,\boldsymbol{\sigma})$ admits a Hamiltonian action of a real Lie group $\widetilde{\GGG}$, preserving the holomorphic fibration structure.
+This will have an impact on the structure of the group of symmetries, which will typically appear as a non-trivial extension

 of a (real) subgroup $\HHH$ of the holomorphic automorphisms of the base $\JJJ$ by a subgroup of K\"ahler isometries $\GGG$ of the typical fibre $\DDD$.
-Previous work on this type of reductions, in the context of gauge theory, can be found in \cite{AGG,AGG3,AGGP,AGGPY}.
+Previous work on this type of reductions, in the context of gauge theory, can be found in \cite{AGG1,AGG3,AGGP,AGGPY}.